Can Antibiotics Cure Gum Disease?

 Can antibiotics cure gum disease on their own?

-Antibiotics can effectively treat gum disease, but they aren't sufficient on their own.
+Antibiotics can effectively treat gum infection, but they aren't sufficient on their own.
 While they can reduce bacteria, they often can't eliminate all of it, which can leave some behind and potentially lead to a recurrence of infection.

-gum-disease-zoomed-in-to-show-bacteriaFor individuals with mild gum disease, professional dental cleaning such as scaling and root planing alone typically treats the condition effectively without needing additional antibiotics.
-However, for patients with severe gum disease characterised by deep gum pockets or positive tests for aggressive bacteria under the gums, combining antibiotics with scaling and root planing is more effective.
+gum-disease-zoomed-in-to-show-bacteriaFor individuals with mild gum issues, professional dental cleaning such as scaling and root planing alone typically treats the condition effectively without needing additional antibiotics.
+However, for patients with severe disease characterised by deep gum pockets or positive tests for aggressive bacteria under the gums, combining antibiotics with scaling and root planing is more effective.

 Studies have shown that bacteria hiding within dental plaque beneath the gums can be resistant to antibiotics.
 This highlights the importance of thoroughly cleaning the teeth first to mechanically disrupt the plaque, before beginning antibiotic treatment.
 It's important to remember that antibiotics should always be part of a comprehensive treatment plan, not the sole solution.